 7 Habits of Highly Effective People by Stephen Covey is a business and self-help book.
 It is a book about YOU!
 Help give direction to your life with many simple ways you can make changes to navigate life and make it what you want it to be.

 The way we see the world is totally based on our perceptions and assumptions and can enormously hinder personal success.

 Offering guidance on how to live life, and make your personal and professional life more effective.
-We all want to succeed and be successful, but by identifying habits can help on the journey to success.
+We all want to succeed and be successful, but identifying habits can help on the journey to success.

 We're in charge of our lives and we choose the route by which it takes.

-People are generally fall into to two categories in life.
+People generally fall into two categories in life.
 Reactive or proactive

 Reactive passive stance “There’s nothing I can do.”